 Lock the lid into place.
 Select Manual and cook on High pressure for 4 minutes.

-Open the lid and stir in coconut milk.
+Open the lid and stir in coconut milk for 1 minute.

 - 1 1/2 cup water